atje/atje/README.md

 - 👋 Hi, I’m @atje
-- 👀 I’m interested in home automation, solving problems
+- 👀 I’m interested in home automation, learning new things, solving problems
-- 🌱 I’m currently learning Xtend, Java11, Maven and how not to suck as a programmer when doing it too seldom
+- 🌱 I’m currently learning Xtend, Java11, Maven and how not to suck as a developer when doing it too seldom
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Ping me on LinkedIn!

 <!---
 atje/atje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.